 Aggravated battery can bring penalties of 10-15 years in prison, and $10,000 to $50,000 in fines depending on the circumstances surrounding the incident.
 Substantial battery carries punishments of 3 1/2 years’ imprisonment and up to $10,000 in fines.

-Wisconsin does offer the affirmative defense of self-defense in battery cases.
+Wisconsin does offer the affirmative defense of self-defense in both aggravated and substantial battery cases.
 This defense requires the defendant to show that he reasonably believed that his safety was at risk, and that he used the minimal amount of force necessary to prevent harm to himself or another person.
 The latter portion of the self-defense law is commonly referred to as “defense of others.”